[HISTORY: Adopted by the Township Committee of the Township of Blairstown 8-9-2000 by Ord. No. 2000-08. Amendments noted where applicable.]

 All disciplinary proceedings shall be conducted in accordance with the requirements of N.J.S.A.
 40A:14-147.
 The Township Committee, acting in its capacity as the appropriate authority, shall schedule a hearing no sooner than 10 calendar days nor later than 30 calendar days, from the date of service of the charges upon the employee.
 A notice of charges served upon any employee shall contain the date, time and location of the hearing on the charges.
 The terms of any disciplinary action imposed shall be set forth in a written resolution adopted by the Township Committee.

 The Director of Police, as the executive head of the Police Department, shall be responsible for the administration of the Police Department and shall be directly responsible to the Township Committee for its efficient operation.
 The Director of Police shall be appointed annually by the Township Committee.
+In the absence of a Director, the Township Committee shall appoint the senior ranking officer of the Police Department as the executive head of the Department, which said officer shall have all powers and duties delegated to the Director of Police as set forth in this chapter.

 The Director of Police for the Township of Blairstown shall: